NikolaSlv/All-Hazards-AI/README.md

 # Retrieval-Augmented Generation (RAG) Prototype

-A self-contained, research-grade prototype of a Retrieval-Augmented Generation system.
+A self-contained, research-grade prototype of a Retrieval-Augmented Generation system built with FastAPI and Hugging Face Transformers.

 ---